 “Ultimately, translating team interests into individual ones is the secret to overcoming these barriers,” says Prime.
 “Organizations must show employees that collaboration is a tool they can use to fulfill their individual goals.”

 Communicate which actions, not just attributes, that employees must demonstrate to effectively collaborate.
-Help employees identify where their accountabilities intersect with others and construct a detailed plan for collaboration at the start of the performance cycle.
+As 2021 begins, help employees to identify where their accountabilities intersect with others and construct a detailed plan for collaboration at the start of the performance cycle.
 Gartner research shows that when employees collaborate effectively, their individual performance increases by 20.6%.